 {\bf Case 2(e):} $m^*_{S_2}$ lies on $T_y$.
 In this case in all small neighborhoods of $y$, the vector field in $O_{S_1}$ is pointing away from $T_y$ while the vector field inside $O_{S_2}$ becomes tangential to $T_y$ at $y$.
 Hence unique extension of Filippov solutions in not guaranteed.

 Therefore, we reach the conclusion that the trajectory $x_0(t)$ emanating from an initial zero opinion $x_0^*$ in $O$ will be unique for $t \geq 0$ provided that it never reaches a point in the intersection of two or more of the switching surfaces $|x_0 - x_i^*|^2 = 1$ and never encounters Cases 2(d) or 2(e).
-(Note that we do not claim this to be a necessary condition for uniqueness).
-We shall call such a trajectory and the corresponding initial zero opinion in $O$ a {\em regular trajectory} and a {\em regular initial zero opinion} respectively.
+(Note that we do not claim this to be a necessary condition for uniqueness). ~\\ {\bf Type 1 and type 2 initial zero opinions and trajectories:} We shall call such a trajectory and the corresponding initial zero opinion in $O$ a {\em regular trajectory} and a {\em regular initial zero opinion} respectively.
 We also note that when a regular trajectory crosses a switching surface at a point $y$, the vector fields on either side of the switching surface are transversal to the surface and point in the same direction as described in cases 2(a,b).

 Among regular trajectories there are two types to consider.
 The first type, which we shall call {\em type 1} consists of trajectories that undergo only finitely many switches.
 The corresponding initial zero opinions in $O$ will be referred to as {\em type 1} initial zero opinions.
 A regular trajectory and the corresponding regular initial zero opinion will be called {\em type 2} when the trajectory undergoes infinitely many switches.